-Prerequisites: None (Principles of Business Management will be a prerequisite beginning in 2024-25) Eligibility: 11-12
+Prerequisites: Principles of Business Management Eligibility: 11-12

 Marketing Fundamentals provides a basic introduction to the scope and importance of marketing in the global economy.
 Course topics include the seven functions of marketing: promotion, channel management, pricing, product/service management, market planning, marketing information management, and professional selling skills.
 Emphasis is marketing content but will involve use of oral and written communications, mathematical applications, problem-solving, and critical thinking skills through the development of an integrated marketing plan and other projects.